Believe me when I say, a happy relationship is IMPOSSIBLE without trust and commitment. Don’t believe me? Keep reading.

 - We have a positive love story and intentionally think about our lover’s good qualities while avoiding a fixation on their flaws 8

-- We make pro-relationship choices and sacrifice opportunities for short-term indulgences in order to protect the relationship, even when do not immediately know how doing so may benefit ourselves 9
+- We make pro-relationship choices and sacrifice opportunities for short-term indulgences in order to protect the relationship, even when we do not immediately know how doing so may benefit ourselves 9

 - When there are issues, we kindly express our needs and feelings to our partner in a constructive manner, rather than distancing ourselves, cultivating resentment, or whining to others about our relationship problems 10